-At St. Gabriel's we pay full regard to 'Keeping Children Safe in Education 2022'.
+At St. Gabriel's we pay full regard to 'Keeping Children Safe in Education' 2023'.
 Our Safer Recruitment and selection practice includes scrutinising applicants, verifying identity, checking academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and appropriate checks including criminal record checks (DBS checks), barred list checks, prohibition checks whether they are known to the police and/or social care, if they have been disqualified from providing childcare and any relevant overseas information.
 Evidence of these checks is recorded on our Single Central Record.
-The SCR is reviewed and amended where necessary on a half termly basis by the School Bursar and DSL.
-SCR is also reviewed at least annually by Link Safeguarding Governor.

 Staff who have lived or worked outside the UK will undergo the same checks as all other staff, even if they have never been to the UK.
 We will ensure that any other appropriate checks are carried out so that any relevant events that occurred outside the UK can be considered.
 These checks could include criminal records checks for overseas applicants and for teaching positions obtaining a letter (via the applicant) from the professional regulating authority in the country (or countries) in which the applicant has worked confirming that they have not imposed any sanctions or restrictions, and or that they are aware of any reason why they may be unsuitable to teach.

+Guidance

-Guidance: Application process for criminal records checks overseas
+- Application process for criminal records checks overseas

-Regulated professions database
+- Regulated professions database

-UK Centre for Professional Qualifications
+- UK Centre for Professional Qualifications